π― Quick Answer: Cursor Pricing in 2026

-Best for: Developers who want an AI-powered code editor with deep codebase context, multi-file editing, and AI agents
+Best for: Developers who want an AI coding agent with codebase context, multi-file editing, and a plan that matches their individual or team usage.

 Cursor has quickly become one of the most popular AI code editors, crossing $1 billion in annualized revenue and attracting over a million paying developers.
 Companies like Stripe, OpenAI, Figma, and Adobe use it daily.